-You will not be charged for being in this research.
-You will not be paid for being in this research.
-If any new products, tests or discoveries that result from this research have potential commercial value, you will not share in any financial benefits.
+You will not be charged for allowing your child to participate in this research.
+You will not be paid for allowing your child to participate in this research.
+If any new products, tests or discoveries that result from this research have potential commercial value, you or your child will not share in any financial benefits.